Yu821/stock_price_prediction/README.md

 # Stock price prediction

+The sample of our projects results can be found in the ExampleResults.ipynb file.

 How to run examples:
-1. The sample of our projects results can be found in the ExampleResults.ipynb file
+You can pull the reposite and run ExampleResults.ipynb.

-2. Pull the reposite.
-If the reposite can't be pulled, data folder and ExampleResults.ipynb is needed.
+If the reposite can't be pulled, data folder and ExampleResults.ipynb is needed to run the program.

+## Files and location
 visualizations.ipynb summarizes all visualizations conducted for data analysis for all datasets.

-Models are saved under in individual files in the "./models/saved" folder
+Models are saved under "./models/saved" folder.

-Notebooks for building out our models are named accordingly under "./models"
+Notebooks for building out each of models are named accordingly under "./models".